-This qualification specification must be used alongside the mandatory support handbook on the qualifications page on the NCFE website, which contains additional supporting information to help with the planning, delivery and assessment.
+This qualification specification must be used alongside the mandatory support handbook which can be found on the NCFE website This contains additional supporting information to help with planning, delivery and assessment.

 This qualification specification contains all the qualification-specific information you will need that is not covered in the support handbook.